Consumer medicine information

 Based on the recovery of unchanged mesalazine and the main metabolite N-acetyl mesalazine in collected urine after oral administration under fed conditions approximately 30% of the dose (about 90% as metabolite) was excreted renally within 60 h.

-Mesalazine Cmax-values increased 2.39-fold under fed conditions, and the extent of exposure (AUC0-tlast) increased 1.57-fold.
+Mesalazine Cmax values increased 2.39-fold under fed conditions, and the extent of exposure (AUC0-tlast) increased 1.57-fold.
 Under the same conditions, N-acetyl mesalazine Cmax-values increased 1.55-fold, whereas the extent of exposure only increased by about 1.1-fold.

-Asacol 800 mg tablets.
+Asacol 800 mg.

 Based on the recovery of unchanged mesalazine and the main metabolite N-acetyl mesalazine in collected urine after oral administration under fed conditions, approximately 23% of the dose (more than 95% as metabolite) was excreted renally within 60 h.